Feature Photo: Sterling Munksgard / Shutterstock.com

 # 2 – Both Sides Now

 Most people would assume this one to be placed in the number one spot on any Judy Collins songs list.
 It is Judy Collins’ only top 10 hit.
 The song peaked at number eight on the Billboard Hot 100.
 It is one of the most popular songs ever written.
 Joni Mitchell’s classic song has been covered by thousands of artists.
-While we love Judy Collins’ version, and it is obviously her most popular song, we feel that the song almost overshadows the artistry of Judy Collins.
-For that reason alone we have placed it at number two on this Judy Collins songs list.
+While we love Judy Collins’ version, which is obviously her most popular song, we feel it almost overshadows her artistry.
+For that reason alone, we have placed it at number two on this Judy Collins songs list.

 # 1 – Michael From Mountains

-We have chosen the great Judy Collins song “Michael From Mountains,” as our number one selection in this top 10 Judy Collins songs list.
-The reason we have chosen this one over the previous two is we felt this one defined the brilliance of Judy Collin’s art more than almost any other Judy Collins song.
+We have chosen the great Judy Collins song “Michael From Mountains” as our number one selection in this top 10 Judy Collins songs list.
+The reason we chose this one over the previous two is that we felt it best defined the brilliance of Judy Collins’ art more than almost any other Judy Collins song.
 Her performance on this one is breathtaking.
-The song “Michael From Mountains,” was released on the album Wildflower.
+The song “Michael From Mountains” was released on the album Wildflower.
 The song was written by Joni Mitchell.

 Classicrockhistory.com claims ownership of all its original content and Intellectual property under United States Copyright laws and those of all other foreign countries.
 No one person, business, or organization is allowed to re-publish any of our original content anywhere on the web or in print without our permission.
 All photos used are either public domain creative commons photos or licensed officially from Shutterstock under license with ClassicRockHistory.com.
 All photo credits have been placed at the end of the article.
 Album Cover Photos are affiliate links and the property of Amazon and are stored on the Amazon server.
 Any theft of our content will be met with swift legal action against the infringing websites.